KO112/Public/README.md

 # Public
-Public repository to share code with other.
+Public repository to share code with others.